 - Reimbursement for travel expenses.

-The Fellow must complete an expense authorization that includes all destinations, dates, and justifications for travel and provides estimated costs of all expenses that may be incurred.
-Personal travel dates and destinations must be included on the expense authorization.
+The Fellow must complete a travel request that includes all destinations, dates, and justifications for travel and provides estimated costs of all expenses that may be incurred.
+Personal travel dates and destinations must be included on the travel request.
 ORAU will contact the NPP advisor and NPP Center representative for their approval prior to travel.
-ORAU requires at least three (3) weeks in advance of domestic travel and four (4) weeks in advance for foreign travel.
-The Fellow will be notified electronically when ORAU has approved the expense authorization.
+ORAU requires at least three (3) weeks in advance of domestic travel and six (6) weeks in advance for foreign travel.
+The Fellow will be notified electronically when ORAU has approved the travel request.
 Once the electronic notification is received, the Fellow is approved to travel.

 In order to receive reimbursement for travel expenses, the Fellow must complete an electronic expense report and upload copies of all receipts within five (5) days of travel conclusion.
 Receipts must include the Fellow’s name, date, and amount of the expense and must indicate that full payment has been made.
 Credit card statements are not acceptable in lieu of original receipts.
 Reimbursement of all travel expenses will be based on the federal travel regulations and the ORAU’s travel guidelines.